 Laggy framerate and awful ball physics and with typical quick ported graphics from the Atari ST version probably.

-Verdict: Not much good about this game, box is nice looking but that is all.
+Verdict: Not much good about this game, the box is nice looking but that is all.

 Pinball Mania. – 21st Century Entertainment.